-- Shape services.
+- · Shape services

-- Effect change.
+- Effect change

-- Monitor performance.
+- Monitor performance

-- · Be involved in the management of your home.
+- · Be involved in the management of your home

-- Create community cohesion.
+- Create community cohesion

-- Improve or learn new skills.

-- Be proud of where you live.

 How do you support my involvement?

 We offer a variety of support for our residents who get involved with SW9 Community Housing and their community.
 Where relevant we can: